 Hot tip: in Slovenia coupon websites are very popular.
 Go on kuponko.si and get the boat ride at half the price, almost any time of the year.
 It’s the one offer that always seems to be on these coupon sites and it’s almost a crime to pay the full price.
 We got it at a mere €5 per person.
 Definitely one of my favorite things to do in Ljubljana!

 5. Check out the graffiti at Metelkova Mesto

-Metelkova Mesto is an alternative culture centre, developed from a squat in a former army barracks.
+Metelkova Mesto is an alternative culture center, developed from a squat in a former army barracks.
 Metelkova was a big part of my teenage years.
-The place is filled with art galleries, underground clubs and a big core where ‘everything is allowed’.
-In the weekends it turns into quite a party place, but during the daytime, you can enjoy checking out all sculptures and the art on the walls.
+The place is filled with art galleries, underground clubs, and a big core where ‘everything is allowed’.
+On the weekends it turns into quite a party place, but during the daytime, you can enjoy checking out all sculptures and the art on the walls.
 Despite the government’s several attempts to tear down the complex, it still remains strong.
-Hence it’s resilience, it became a popular destination not only among the locals but the tourists as well.
+Hence its resilience, it became a popular destination not only among the locals but the tourists as well.

 Bonus: Take a trip out of Ljubljana

 I know this is not ‘technically’ in Ljubljana, but Slovenia is small and Ljubljana is right at the center of it!
 So if you manage to complete all of these best things to do in Ljubljana in under a day, then do take a trip out as well!

 Why not see the fairy-tale-like Lake Bled, the pretty coastal town of Piran, or perhaps one of the other best things to do in Slovenia?
 This country definitely has something for everyone and you’re bound to love it, no matter the time of the year!